 The Createathon uses digital tools, including [insert your chosen tools (e.g. Miro for whiteboard space)].

-For a guide on how to register yourself on Miro, please click here.
+For a guide on how to register yourself on Miro, please click here1.

-Miro has also prepared an Participant Onboarding course, but you need to be logged in to take part.
-Particularly important is the Participant Onboarding Template at the end of this course, so please work through it.
+Miro has also prepared an Participant Onboarding2 course, but you need to be logged in to take part.
+Particularly important is the Participant Onboarding Template3 at the end of this course, so please work through it.